GLPRL/AdvProg1-3/README.md

 3) Petals width
 4) Petals length
 We will find the closest neighbors and classify the input vectors as the flower type.

+Comparisons can be made between each family: Irises, Wines, Beans, etc etc.

 **Compliation Instructions:**
 # REQUIRES UPDATE